coreemu/core/docs/architecture.md

 ### Linux

-Linux network namespaces (also known as netns) is the primary virtualization technique used by CORE.
+Linux network namespaces (also known as netns) is the primary technique used by CORE.
 Most recent Linux distributions have namespaces-enabled kernels out of the box.
 Each namespace has its own process environment and private network stack.
 Network namespaces share the same